-Academic Readiness means to have the study skills and time management abilities to succeed in college.
+Academic Readiness, to have the study skills and time management abilities to succeed in college.
 A list of knowledge, skills, and attributes a student should possess to be ready to succeed in entry-level college courses.
 Students who are college and career ready will demonstrate the knowledge, skills and abilities that are necessary to successfully complete entry-level, credit-bearing college courses, participate in certificate or workplace training programs, and enter economically viable career pathways.

 ACC Snapshot is a summary of key accountability measures in which ACC seeks to evaluate its quality and its students' success at an institutional level.
 It measures things most associated with the complex, diverse mission of the community college.
 While the College has hundreds of accountability and effectiveness measures (from the Southern Association of Colleges and Schools (SACS), the Texas Higher Education Coordinating Board (THECB), specialized instructional programs' accreditation agencies, and its own Office of Institutional Effectiveness and Accountability) the ACC Snapshot seeks to provide a quick glance at how well ACC is fulfilling its mission statement to promote student success.

 ACC Student Success Initiative is an institutional commitment to enhance learning and success for all students regardless of age, gender, ethnicity, race or socio-economic.
-Included on the website is a link for students with suggestions for student success strategies.

-ACCelerator is a high-tech learning lab that is changing the way ACC students learn.
-The ACCelerator provides access to 600+ computer stations for individualized learning and small group sessions.
+ACCelerator provides access to 600+ computer stations for individualized learning and small group sessions.

 In addition to technology-based instruction, the ACCelerator features an extensive support network of faculty members, counselors, advisors, tutors, librarians, and other staff members—all ready to help students succeed.
 The lab is spread over 32,000 square feet, with clusters of desktop computer stations surrounded by classrooms and study rooms.
-The ACCelerator offers an innovative developmental math course, Developmental Mathematics (MATD 0421)—which will allow students to reach college-level math at their own pace.

-Achieving the Dream is a multiyear national initiative to help more community college students succeed, particularly student groups that traditionally have faced significant barriers to success, including students of color and low-income students.
+Achieving the Dream is a national multiyear national initiative to help more community college students succeed, particularly student groups that traditionally have faced significant barriers to success, including students of color and low-income students.

 Adult Education is a practice in which adults engage in systematic and sustained learning activities to gain new forms of knowledge, skills, attitudes, or values.
 The practice is at times referred to as andragogy to distinguish it from pedagogy.
+The Adult Education Division offers classes in English as a Second Language, literacy/civics, and GED preparation at numerous locations in Travis County.

 American Association of Community Colleges (AACC) is the primary advocacy organization for the nation’s community colleges.
 The association represents nearly 1,200 two-year, associate degree–granting institutions and more than 13 million students.
 AACC promotes community colleges through five strategic action areas: recognition and advocacy for community colleges; student access, learning, and success; community college leadership development; economic and workforce development; and global and intercultural education.